SEA Aquarium Singapore Review & How to Go Guide

 12. This is the ticketing booth of the aquarium.
 For the return trip, just reverse the step above.

-2. How to Walk to S.E.A.
-Aquarium via Sentosa Boardwalk
+2. How to Walk to SEA Aquarium via Sentosa Boardwalk

 Getting to SEA Aquarium Singapore by Sentosa Boardwalk